v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-chemeng.rst

 .. |tce_6| replace:: Model of a lithium-ion battery based on porous electrode theory as developed by John Newman and coworkers.

 .. |tce_7| replace:: Steady-state Plug Flow Reactor (PFR) with energy balance and first order reaction.

+.. |tce_8| replace:: Gas separation using a porous membrane on a metal support.
+                     The model applies generalised Maxwell-Stefan equations to predict the fluxes and the selectivities.
+                     The problem modelled is separation of CH4+C2H6 mixture on a zeolite (silicalite-1) membrane.

 .. _tutorial_che_1: